-Article 14.18: Modifications and Rectifications of Annex 14-A
+Modifications and Rectifications of Annex

-- 1. A Party shall notify the other Party in writing of any proposed modification or rectification (modification) to its Schedule to Annex 14-A. A Party shall provide compensatory adjustments for a change in coverage if necessary to maintain a level of coverage comparable to the coverage that existed prior to the modification.
+- 1. A Party shall notify any proposed modification or rectification ("modification") to its Schedule to Annex 3 by providing a notice in writing to the other Party through the contact points designated under Article 6 (Contact Point) of Chapter 17 (Final Provisions).
+A Party shall provide compensatory adjustments for a change in coverage if necessary to maintain a level of coverage comparable to the coverage that existed prior to the modification.
 The Party may include the offer of compensatory adjustment in its notice. - 2.
-A Party is not required to provide compensatory adjustments to the other Party if the proposed modification concerns one of the following: - (a) a procuring entity over which the Party has effectively eliminated its control or influence in respect of covered procurement by that procuring entity; or - (b) rectifications of a purely formal nature and minor modifications to its Schedule to Annex 14-A, such as: - (i) changes in the name of a procuring entity; - (ii) the merger of one or more procuring entities listed in its Schedule; - (iii) the separation of a procuring entity listed in its Schedule into two or more procuring entities that are all added to the procuring entities listed in the same Section of the Annex; and - (iv) changes in website references, and the other Party does not object under paragraph 3 on the basis that the proposed modification does not concern subparagraph (a) or subparagraph (b).
+A Party is not required to provide compensatory adjustments to the other Party if the proposed modification concerns one of the following: - (a) a procuring entity over which the Party has effectively eliminated its control or influence in respect of covered procurement by that procuring entity; or - (b) rectifications of a purely formal nature and minor modifications to its Schedule to Annex 3, such as: - (i) changes in the name of a procuring entity; - (ii) the merger of one or more procuring entities listed in its Schedule; - (iii) the separation of a procuring entity listed in its Schedule into two or more procuring entities that are all added to the procuring entities listed in the same Section of Annex 3; and - (iv) changes in website references, and the other Party does not object under paragraph 3 on the basis that the proposed modification does not concern subparagraph (a) or subparagraph (b).

-- 3. Proposed modifications shall become effective provided the other Party does not object in writing within 30 days after the date of notification. - 4.
-When the Parties do not agree on a proposed modification, including a modification regarding a procuring entity on the basis that government control or influence over the entity's covered procurement has been effectively eliminated, the objecting Party may request additional information including information on the nature of any government control or influence with a view to clarifying and reaching agreement on the proposed modification.
-The Parties shall make every attempt to resolve the objection through consultations.

-5. The Joint Commission shall modify Annex 14-A to reflect any agreed modification.
+- 3. A Party whose rights under this Chapter may be affected by a proposed modification that is notified under paragraph 1 shall notify the other Party of any objection to the proposed modification within 45 days of the date of provision of the notice. - 4.
+If a Party objects to a proposed modification, including a modification regarding a procuring entity on the basis that government control or influence over the entity's covered procurement has been effectively eliminated, that Party may request additional information, including information on the nature of any government control or influence, with a view to clarifying and reaching agreement on the proposed modification, including the procuring entity's continued coverage under this Chapter.
+The Parties shall make every attempt to resolve the objection through consultations. - 5.
+If the Parties resolve the objection through consultations, the Parties shall notify the contact points designated under Article 6 (Contact Point) of Chapter 17 (Final Provisions) of the resolution, including any agreed modification to Annex 3.

-Article 14.19: Facilitation of Participation by SMEs
+Facilitation of Participation by SMEs